 Once the preserve of organisations maintaining high value, critical field assets, the falling costs of smart sensors and web based monitoring, are beginning to make connected machines an economic reality for an increasing range of industrial and consumer machines.

-Where a machine fails the technician can not only remotely diagnose the problem, but also obtain detailed guidance on how to fix it, increasing the likelihood of a first time repair.
+Where a machine fails the technician can not only remotely diagnose the problem.
+He can also obtain detailed guidance on how to fix it.
+This in turn increases the likelihood of a first time repair.

 In industrial applications, service organisations are using IoT for predictive rather than scheduled maintenance.
-Through gathering real time data, many organisations are now better able to calculate the true cost of use of the asset, changing the business model from product sale plus ad hoc service to full servitisation 1) through asset leasing.
+Through gathering real time data, many organisations are also now better able to calculate the true cost of use of equipment.

 Forward thinking companies have automated their processes from service request right through to the receipt of customer satisfaction feedback.

 Online FAQs and solve it yourself videos provide first level soft service.
 This is taken a step further through the use of artificial intelligence powering chatbots.
-Web portals allow customers to book, amend and cancel appointments.
+Whereas web portals allow customers to book, amend and cancel appointments.

-Automation at the enquiry/booking stage reduces the burden on call centre agents and help desk staff and satisfies the growing customer requirement for 24/7 self-service.
+Automation at the enquiry/booking stage reduces the burden on call centre agents and help desk staff.
+It also satisfies the growing customer requirement for 24/7 self-service.

 The enabling technologies include cloud computing, CRM systems, mobile apps and automated C-sat surveys.

-Customer experience with the product in use is more important than any other factor for customer loyalty 4).
-A service request is a moment of truth.
+Customer experience with the product in use is more important than any other factor for customer loyalty.
+A service request is therefore a moment of truth.
 How well a company responds is increasingly a make or break moment.

-In tomorrow’s hyper-connected world, the winners will be those companies who today are investing in technology and using it seamlessly and flawlessly in all parts of their service organisation.
+In tomorrow’s hyper-connected world, the winners will be those companies who investing in new technology.